gregnrobinson/blinkstick-ansible/README.md

 - [python 3.X](https://www.python.org/downloads/)
 - [pip](https://pip.pypa.io/en/stable/installing/)

-Modify the inventory file with your node IP addresses.
-Ensure that you have passwordless ssh setup to all nodes.
+Modify the inventory file with your own IP addresses.
+Ensure that you have passwordless ssh setup to all nodes before proceeding with any Ansible configuration.

 Example entry looks like...
 ```yaml